javanthropus/io-like/README.md

 ## DESCRIPTION

-The IO::Like module provides all of the methods of typical IO implementations such as File; most importantly the read, write, and seek series of methods.
-A class which includes IO::Like needs to provide only a few methods in order to enable the higher level methods.
-Buffering is automatically provided by default for the methods which normally provide it in IO.
+The IO::Like class provides the methods of an IO object based upon on a few simple methods provided by the descendent class: unbuffered_read, unbuffered_write, and unbuffered_seek.
+These methods provide the underlying read, write, and seek support respectively, and only the method or methods necessary to the correct operation of the IO aspects of the descendent class need to be provided.
+Missing functionality will cause the resulting object to appear read-only, write-only, and/or unseekable depending on which underlying methods are absent.

 ## FEATURES

-* All standard Ruby 1.8.6 IO operations.
+* All standard Ruby 1.8.6 and 1.8.7 IO operations.
+* Obeys `$KCODE` settings.
 * Buffered operations.
 * Configurable buffer size.

 ## KNOWN BUGS/LIMITATIONS

-* Only up to version 1.8.6 of Ruby's IO interface is implemented.
+* Only versions 1.8.6 and 1.8.7 of Ruby's IO interface are implemented.
+  Version 1.9.1 support is planned.
-* Ruby's finalization capabilities fall a bit short in a few respects, and as a result, it is impossible to cause the close, close_read, or close_write methods to be called automatically when an including class is garbage collected.
-Define a class open method in the manner of File.open which guarantees that an appropriate close method will be called after executing a block.
+* Ruby's finalization capabilities fall a bit short in a few respects, and as a result, it is impossible to cause the close, close_read, or close_write methods to be called automatically when a descendent class is garbage collected.
+Use the class open method which guarantees that an appropriate close method will be called after executing a block.
 Other than that, be diligent about calling the close methods.

 ## SYNOPSIS